 Can Probiotics Harm My Dog?

 The biggest issue with probiotics is that you might not get the results you were hoping for.
-Here are some of the conditions where they might not work.
+Here are some situations where some probiotics might not work.

 Small Intestinal Bacterial Overgrowth (SIBO)

 Most of your dog’s bacteria should live in his colon, not in the small intestine.
-SIBO means large amounts of bacteria become established in the small intestine.
+SIBO means large amounts of bacteria expand and spread into the small intestine.
 This interferes with the work of the small intestine … namely, digestion and nutrient absorption.
 These are some causes of SIBO:

 - High sugar, high carb diets